Works for Stage

 Immersion and Participation in Punchdrunk’s Theatrical Works by Carina E.I.
 Westling - A review

-A review of a scholarly book about the British immersive theater company Punchdrunk.
-It appeared in the journal of Theater Design & Technology.
+A review of a academic book about the British immersive theater company Punchdrunk.
+My review appeared in the journal of Theater Design & Technology.

 The Method Gun by The Rude Mechanicals - A review